What Are Brain Tumors and Spinal Cord Tumors?

 Brain Tumors and Spinal Cord Tumors at Seattle Children’s

 Our neurosurgery team has a lot of experience treating brain and spinal cord tumors.
 We operate on about 70 to 80 children with these tumors each year, more than any other pediatric hospital in Washington.
 Our neurosurgeons use the most up-to-date surgical procedures and equipment.
 We have the unique ability to perform brain stem and motor mapping and care for unique tumors such as intraventricular, pineal region and brain stem tumors.

-We work very closely with doctors in Seattle Children's Brain Tumor Clinic.
+We work very closely with doctors in our Brain Tumor Clinic.
 These doctors may care for your child throughout treatment, including after surgery.

 Our team works closely with several other organizations that can help your child and your family: